Summary

 Recommendations

-• Deepwatch conducts further detection assessments and threat hunting from data reported in our intelligence reports.
+- Deepwatch conducts further detection assessments and threat hunting from data reported in our intelligence reports.
 However, not all activity can be hunted, detected, or monitored due to limitations in log sources received by Deepwatch.
-If you have questions about which log sources you should be ingesting to hunt, detect, and monitor the relevant intelligence from this report, please direct your inquiry to your respective squad manager.
+If you have questions about which log sources you should be ingesting to hunt, detect, and monitor the relevant intelligence from this report, please direct your inquiry to your respective Customer Success Manager.

 Sources: